Cyclone Biparjoy hits India and Pakistan

 A severe cyclone heads for the western coast of the subcontinent

 The cyclone’s forecast path is expected to skirt between the India-Pakistan border before entering into the Indian state of Rajasthan.
-Classified as a category one storm, the least severe on a scale of one to five, Biparjoy appeared to have lost some of its intensity in the last 24 hours.
+Biparjoy had weakened to a cyclonic storm from a severe cyclonic storm on Friday morning, India's Meteorological Department said in its latest bulletin, with speeds going down from 105 km (65.24 miles) to 85 km (52.82 miles).
+Wind speeds are likely to reduce further by afternoon, the bulletin said.

-Add a description of the graphic for screen readers.
-This is invisible on the page.
+The chart depicts the path of Cyclone Biparjoy, which emerged on June 7, 2023, and reached land late at night on June 15, 2023, along the Gujarat coast.
+Additionally, it includes three wind buffers associated with the cyclone: 60-90 kph, 90-120 kph, and 120+ kph, indicated in gray.
+The chart also showcases the regions surrounding the Arabian Sea, with varying population densities represented in red.

-More than 100,000 people have been evacuated from eight coastal districts in Gujarat likely to be affected by the cyclone and moved to shelters, the state government said.
+More than 100,000 people were evacuated from eight coastal districts in Gujarat likely to be affected by the cyclone and moved to shelters, the state government said.
 Authorities in Pakistan said about 82,000 people had been evacuated from high-risk coastal areas.

-Add a description of the graphic for screen readers.
-This is invisible on the page.
+The chart shows the surge map of Cyclone Biporjay along the coast of Gujarat, India.
+The affected regions, depicted in blue, indicate the extent of flooding caused by the storm surge resulting from the cyclone.

 Storm surges are abnormal rises in sea levels, caused primarily by high winds pushing water onshore.
 As the seabed gets shallower, the water “piles up” at the surface, which can lead to massive flooding on land.
 Along the coastline, such surges can be a storm’s deadliest and most destructive threats.

-The western coast between India’s Gujarat and Pakistan bore the brunt of the surge according to data modelled by the EU’s Joint Research Centre.
+The western coast between India’s Gujarat and Pakistan bore the brunt of the surge according to data modeled by the EU’s Joint Research Centre.

-Karachi, an economic hub of 20 million, faced no immediate threat, but emergency measures were being taken to protect against the expected winds and rain, said Sherry Rehman, Pakistan's climate change minister.
+Power was disrupted at many places in the Kutch district of Gujarat because of strong winds, said Amit Arora, a top district official overseeing rescue operations.

-Temporary thatched homes in coastal Gujarat could be flattened while standing crops, plantations and roads are threatened with major damage, the IMD said in a statement that warned of disruptions to the railway network.
+The chart illustrates the Maximum Winds in red and Rainfall accumulated in blue along the path of cyclone Biporjay, along with it's forecast for the next 72 hours.

 Note